CEED/libCEED/README.md

 | `/gpu/cuda`              | Pure CUDA kermels                                 |
 | `/gpu/magma`             | CUDA MAGMA kernels                                |

 The `/cpu/self/*/serial` backends process one element at a time and are intended for meshes with a smaller number of high order elements.
 The `/cpu/self/*/blocked` backends process blocked batches of eight interlaced elements and are intended for meshes with higher numbers of elements.

+The `/cpu/self/ref/*` backends are written in pure C and provide basic functionality.

 The `/cpu/self/avx` backend relies upon AVX instructions to provide vectorized CPU performance.